ibm-cloud-architecture/eda-tech-academy/docs/lab0/index.md

 ## Concepts

-If needed there are some important concepts around Kafka to present to your audiance.
-[See this kafka technolog overview](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/).
+If needed there are some important concepts around Kafka to present to your audience.
+[See this kafka technology overview](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/).

 ## High Availability

-High availability is ensured by avoiding single point of failure, parallel processing and replications.
+High availability is ensured by avoiding single point of failure, parallel, and replications.
 The following figure is a golden topology for OpenShift with Event Streams components deployed to it.
 Event Streams Brokers run in OpenShift worker nodes, and it may be relevant to use one broker per worker nodes using zone affinity policies.

 ![](./images/es-golden-topo.png)
 **[src for this diagram is here](https://github.com/ibm-cloud-architecture/eda-gitops-catalog/blob/main/docs/diagrams/es-golden-topo.drawio)**

 Kafka connectors, or streaming applications runs in worker node too and access brokers via mutual TLS authentication and SSL encryption.

-Kafka brokers are spread accross worker nodes using anti-affinity policies.
+Kafka brokers are spread across worker nodes using anti-affinity policies.

 ???- "Read more"
     * [Kafka High availability deeper dive](https://ibm-cloud-architecture.github.io/refarch-eda/technology/kafka-overview/advance/#high-availability)